Decorative Wall Mirrors for Sale

 To pick the right style of mirror, decide whether you're more interested in form or function.
-For bathrooms, bedrooms, and hallways, consider oval or rectangular mirrors.
+For bathrooms, bedrooms and hallways, consider oval or rectangular mirrors.
 These elongated shapes make it easy to get a clear picture of your face and outfit at the same time.
 Circular or unusually shaped mirrors are better for decoration, especially when placed across from windows to bring the outdoors inside.
-Starburst-shaped mirrors work well in vintage-inspired homes, while geometric shapes like triangles or diamonds add quirky accents to minimalist spaces.
+Sun burst-shaped and beveled mirrors work well in vintage-inspired homes, while geometric shapes like triangles or diamonds add quirky accents to minimalist spaces.

 Mirrors can also be framed or frameless.
 Elaborately carved or molded frames create a formal look, while those who want to keep things casual should stick to clean lines and simple designs.
 For a functional mirror that seems to disappear into the background, try a large, frameless piece.

 Picking a Color

 When choosing mirrors with colored frames, consider how they will look against the shade of your wall.
 These colors include:

 Picking a contrasting hue will instantly draw attention to your mirror.
 However, if bright colors aren't your style, create a softer statement by buying a frame that is noticeably lighter or darker than the surrounding decor.
 Wood-framed mirrors do not have to match other wood pieces in the room.
 For example, cherry frames pick up the reddish tone of mahogany furniture.
 When choosing a metal frame, remember that steel and chrome pair nicely, but don't mix well with gold or copper.